Frequently asked questions

 To change your contact details: choose Personal Details in the Edit Profile menu

-To change your exam date or supervisor: choose Enrolments in the Information menu – then select the unit you wish to update
+To change your exam date or paper exam supervisor: choose Enrolments in the Information menu – then select the unit you wish to update

 Detailed instructions can be found here (attached instructions pdf)

 → Q: Why can’t I enrol a group on the online enrolment form?